-We’ve created three key hardware elements: Base Boards, the Brain Board, and pucks.
-Together, these elements form a reconfigurable system for controlling hardware devices like robots, toys, or IoT devices.
-They also can be used to control applications on a computer or tablet.
+We created three key hardware elements: Base Boards, the Brain Board, and pucks.
+Together, these elements formed a reconfigurable system for controlling hardware devices like robots, toys, or IoT devices.
+They could also be used to control applications on a computer or tablet.

 Pucks are individual tiles that represent an instruction to execute an action in the device being controlled, such as telling the robot to move, or a light bulb to switch on/off.
 Pucks have no electronics and can be made from a variety of materials (plastic, cardboard, paper, wood).
 Inside a puck there’s a capacitive signature which identifies the action to be executed on the device.

 The most basic (‘static’) pucks can have flat or 3D graphics imprinted on them, such as stickers or a physical icon.
 It’s also possible to create more complex (‘dynamic’) pucks that have mechanical controls like faders, a push button, or rotary dials — those include a magnet on the mechanical control.